Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Unstructured implementation

-This yields the following descent algorithm for the computation of the proposed node-restricted Hopf--Lax formula, presented in Algorithm $1$. \\ We remark that, under the assumption that the solution is convex, we can completely remove the initialization of walks based on different seeds.
-Actually, in such cases, $\mathcal{F}$ is also convex and has a unique global minimum.
-In this setting, inspired by \cite{CF}, we can further optimize the process by starting the walk from the node that attained the minimum in the previous time step, and this leads to a significant speed-up in the overall computation.\\ We finally observe that, since we are interested in walks that strictly decrease $\mathcal{F}$, the function {\tt vertex\_neighbors} can be combined with an index-based comparison to restrict the evaluation of $\mathcal{F}$ only to the vertices that have not already been visited.
-This can clearly mitigate the overall computational cost of the algorithm in case the computation of $\mathcal{F}$ is particularly expensive.
+\begin{remark} Note that, assuming that the solution is convex, we can completely drop the initialization of walks based on different seeds.
+Actually, in this case, the right hand side in \eqref{eq:hl_boundary1} is also convex and has a unique global minimum.
+Then, inspired by \cite{CF}, we can further optimize the process by starting the walk from the node that attained the minimum in the previous time step, and this leads to a significant speed-up in the overall computation. \end{remark}

+We finally observe that, since we are interested in walks that strictly decrease $F_j^n$, namely the right hand side of \eqref{eq:scheme_boundary1}, the function {\tt vertex\_neighbors} can be combined with an index-based comparison to restrict the evaluation of $F_j^n$ only to the vertices that have not already been visited.
+This can clearly mitigate the overall computational cost of the algorithm in case the computation of $F_j^n$ is particularly expensive.

 The implementation of the proposed schemes for the stationary equation \eqref{eq:hj_staz} on triangular grids parallels the one for the evolutive case presented in Section \ref{sec:constr_ev}.
 In particular, we have to take into account the new terms related to the discount factor $\lambda$ and the source $f$ appearing in the right-hand side of \eqref{eq:hl_staz_approx}.
-Moreover, for the value iteration scheme \eqref{eq:value_it} we can readily apply Algorithm \ref{ALG1}, just reinterpreting the number of time steps as the number of fixed-point iterations, and adding a stopping criterion based on some norm of the difference between two successive iterations.
-On the other hand, for both exact and modified policy iteration schemes, we have to embed our vertex neighbors minimum search in the policy improvement phase.
+Moreover, for the Value Iteration scheme \eqref{eq:value_it} we can readily apply Algorithm \ref{ALG1}, just reinterpreting the number of time steps as the number of fixed-point iterations, and adding a stopping criterion based on some norm of the difference between two successive iterations.
+On the other hand, for both Exact and Modified Policy Iteration schemes, we have to embed our vertex neighbours minimum search in the policy improvement phase.